MichalCervenansky/Study-material-RAG/README.md

 ## Deployment
 Deploy the services using Docker Compose or container orchestration platforms like Kubernetes.
 Use the provided `Dockerfile` and `docker-compose.yml` for deployment.

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m "Add feature name"`.
-4. Push to the branch: `git push origin feature-name`.
-5. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - [LangChain](https://github.com/hwchase17/langchain)